 The X-register, Yregister and Z-register The registers R26..R31 have some added functions to their general purpose usage.
 These registers are 16-bit address pointers for indirect addressing of the Data Space.
 The three indirect address registers X, Y, and Z are defined as described in Figure 5.

 Figure 5.
-The X-register, Y-register, and Z-register
+The X-, Y-, and Z-registers

 In the different addressing modes these address registers have functions as fixed displacement, automatic increment, and automatic decrement (see the Instruction Set Reference for details).

 Stack Pointer